 I'm starting to help a bunch of UCLA law students purge old misdemeanor records for clients so they can get jobs.

 The PLATO Society is the original retirement learning group; we organize our own study/discussion groups; currently, I'm studying the dynamics of national economies.

 John Oliver says it right.

 Thoughtful appeal from Stephen Hawking to stop the killing in Syria.

 Thomas Schelling talks about nuclear weapons in this 2005 Nobel Prize lecture.

 Ban Ki-Moon says the world is over–armed and peace is underfunded.
 This is a great short article.

-The RAND Corporation is designing infrastructure for a stable and prosperous Palestinian state.
+The RAND Corporation has designed infrastructure for a stable and prosperous Palestinian state.
 Video here.
 Report here.

 They designed their dream, called "the Arc".
 What a wonderful idea!
 What a wonderful thing to do!

 Focus is on Motorola, Veolia, Caterpillar, SodaStream, Hewlett-Packard, Ahava, products from Israeli settlements, and sporting, cultural and academic events.
 SodaStream revenue is down; the stock fell 22%.